-Born on August 15, 1938, in San Francisco, California, Stephen Breyer attended Harvard Law School, where he would teach for more than two decades, and served as assistant prosecutor during the Watergate hearings.
+Born on August 15, 1938, in San Francisco, California, Stephen Breyer attended Harvard Law School.
+He went on to teach law for more than two decades at his alma mater, and served as assistant prosecutor during the Watergate hearings.
 He was nominated to the Supreme Court by President Bill Clinton and sworn in on August 3, 1994.
-He has authored the 2010 book Making Our Democracy Work.
+He authored the 2010 book Making Our Democracy Work.

 Stephen Gerald Breyer was born on August 15, 1938, in San Francisco, California.
 His father Irving was legal counsel for the San Francisco Board of Education and his mother Anne volunteered for the League of Women Voters.
 Influenced by his parents, the future justice developed an understanding of the importance of public service.

 Displaying a formidable intellect at an early age, Breyer was known as the "troop brain" among his fellow Eagle Scouts.
 He joined the debate team at Lowell High School in San Francisco, and was voted "most likely to succeed" upon graduating in 1955.

 After earning his undergraduate degree in philosophy from Stanford University in 1959, Breyer attended Oxford University's Magdalen College as a Marshall Scholar.
 He returned to the United States to enroll at Harvard Law School, joining the Harvard Law Review before graduating magna cum laude in 1964.